twelve-factor/twelve-factor/content/processes.md

 pipeline](http://ryanbigg.com/guides/asset_pipeline.html) can be configured to package assets during the build stage.

-#### 3. A twelve-factor app does not rely on “sticky sessions.”
+##### Guidance

 Some web systems rely on ["sticky sessions"](http://en.wikipedia.org/wiki/Load_balancing_%28computing%29#Persistence) — that is, caching user session data in memory of the app’s process and expecting future requests from the same visitor to be routed to the same process.
 Sticky sessions are a violation of twelve-factor and should never be used or relied upon.

-##### Guidance

 Session state data is a good candidate for a datastore that offers time-expiration, such as [Memcached](http://memcached.org/) or [Redis](http://redis.io/).